Volvo V60 review - Engines, performance and drive

 In this review

-- 2Engines, performance and drive - currently readingD4 diesel offers decent performance, but refinement is the main focus of the V60 driving experience
+- 2Engines, performance and drive - currently readingRefinement is the main focus of the V60 driving experience, although plug-in hybrid versions offer great blend of performance and economy

-- 3MPG, CO2 and Running CostsFour-cylinder engines provide decent economy with plug-in hybrids promising the best economy and tax returns
+- 3MPG, CO2 and Running CostsFour-cylinder engines provide decent economy, with plug-in hybrids promising the best economy

 - 4Interior, design and technologyVolvo leads its rivals on interior design – the V60 has a cool and calm cabin, while technology is class best, too